 If you order directly from Be Lenka, shipping within the EU is free, and costs about $28 to the US and the UK.
 US online retailer PedTerra stocks several Be Lenka styles and offers free shipping and free returns within the US.

 Sizing for Be Lenka Sandals

 The sizing runs a bit different from their closed toes shoes, so make sure to check the chart at the bottom of the sandals you’re interested in.
-I am a size 38 in the Be Lenka Prime sneakers, but sized down to a 37 in these sandals based on the slightly larger sole sizes for the sandals.
+The soles on these sandals are slightly longer, so double check to see if you need to size down.

 The Promenade leather barefoot sandals are a thong-type sandal with a strap around the ankle that helps them stay put.
 The strap between the toes is soft and thin and feels really comfortable.
 This sandal comes in sandy tan, black, red and pastel purple.

 Appropriately named Summer, these cute sandals are perfect for warm beach days, even if you’ll be doing a lot of walking!
 The two thin toe straps are adjustable with velcro, so you can size them based on the width of your own foot.
 They are available in 4 colors: black, brown, red and turquoise.